ashutoshbw/headless-calendar/README.md

 ['Monday', 'Tuesday', 'Wednesday', 'Thursday', 'Friday', 'Saturday', 'Sunday'];
 ```

-Let's cover the rest using the question.
-Click on the left triangle to expand.
+`headless-calendar` is a very small tool.
+Not much to know about it.
+Let's cover the rest of detail using question answer format.
+Click on the triangle on the left to expand.

 <details>
   <summary>